x30unlimited/postpromoter/README.md

 The memo *keyword* is **"createaccount"** followed by the new account name, and lastly followed by the owner public key, active public key, posting public key and memo public key (respectively).

-**Please note the 4 keys are required; in case same public key is desired for all auths just repeat it in the memo.**
+**For ease of use, and in case you just want to provide one single public key to all scopes (owner, active, posting & memo) just provide one single public key (in WIF format) in the memo.**

 Account creation transfer memo request can be encrypted.